smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 <struct name="SeatLocation" since="5.x">
     <description>Describes the location of a seat.</description>
     <param name="grid" type="Grid"  mandatory="false">
         <description>HMI shall include this parameter when publishing seat locations in capabilities.
-App shall include it even it is optional.</description>
+App shall include it even if it is optional.</description>
     </param>
 </struct>
 ```